 Since Directory Services is hierarchical in nature, it can perform fast searches, for example looking up a person in the Directory Service would be quite fast.
 Directory Services can be modified in multiple locations at the same time.
 If multiple changes are made at the same time, the last write performed will overwrite any previous writes.

-A relational database in comparison offers faster write times than a directory service as the data is stored in rows and columns rather than a hierarchy.
+A Relational Database in comparison offers faster write times than a directory service as the data is stored in rows and columns rather than in a hierarchy.
 Data is locked before it is updated so there is no chance that data will be changed in two locations at the same time.

 Kindly refer to these related guides: How to download and use Windows SysInternals tools locally.
 Also, see What is System Monitor (Sysmon) and how to install and use it, and how to detect registry keys: Process Monitor using Sysinternals Tools.
 Please see how to use the PsInfo utility, and how to enable Automatic Logon on Windows 10.